Hugo is written in Go with support for multiple platforms. The latest release can be found at Hugo Releases.

 Hugo Static Site Generator v0.13 BuildDate: 2015-02-22T04:02:30-06:00

-You may need to add your bin directory to your PATH variable.
+You may need to add your bin directory to your PATH environment variable.
 The which command will check for us.
 If it can find hugo, it will print the full path to it.
 Otherwise, it will not print anything.

 # check if hugo is in the path